Our Data management practices are guided by the following privacy principles:

 Access and Correction

 To help ensure data quality and accuracy, Dun & Bradstreet provides businesses and business professionals with access to their Data within the D&B databases and with an opportunity to correct verified inaccuracies.
-Authorized business representatives may request a complimentary copy of their company's business report by calling Dun & Bradstreet Customer Service at 1-800-234-3867 or sending an email to firstname.lastname@example.org.
+Authorized business representatives may request a complimentary copy of their company's business report by calling Dun & Bradstreet Customer Service at 1-800-234-3867 or sending an email to firstname.lastname@example.org if you are a citizen of the EU or, if you are not, to email@example.com.
 When a business owner or principal contacts Dun & Bradstreet about a potential data error, we promptly investigate the issue, confirm the information in question, correct verified inaccuracies and respond to the original inquiry.
 In such a case, we may apply a "stop distribution" order regarding the relevant business report, as well as ancillary products that may be affected by the verified inaccuracy, until the matter is properly resolved.
 When the investigation is complete, we will also send a correction notice to businesses or others whom we know to have received the inaccurate data, as appropriate.
 However, some third parties and third party sites may continue to display inaccurate Data until their databases and display of data are refreshed in accordance with their update schedules.

 Cookies, Web Beacons, Pixel Tags, and GIFs